dreamer-coding/dreamer-coding/README.md

 * * *

-You may find that I have some social media platforms in which you can follow me.
-[LinkedIn](https://www.linkedin.com/in/michael-brockus), [Facebook](https://facebook.com/michael.brockus.555), and [Instagram](https://instagram.com/troglodyte_coder/)
+If you want to contact me and have a few questions regarding the solutions in the programming you can find a method on my [website](https://troglodytes.code.blog/contact/).

 <!---
 michaelbrockus/michaelbrockus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.